MerakiNanashi/Projects_doc/lead_scoring_1.md

 By shifting focus from predictive accuracy to **resource-constrained optimization (Top-K selection)**, the system significantly improved business outcomes, capturing a larger share of high-intent users while operating under severe class imbalance and operational limitations.

 The key insight is that in production ML systems, **the best model is not the most accurate model, but the one best aligned with decision constraints**.

+---

+## Disclaimer

+This repository represents a reconstructed version of work done in a professional setting.
+Sensitive data, internal APIs, and proprietary logic have been abstracted or omitted.